HR-SDC-Group3/menu-cards-service/README.md

 > In a terminal window, run `mongod` to start MongoDB.
 > In another terminal, run `npm run seedDB` to add sample data to MongoDB.
 > Run `npm run react-dev` to launch webpack.
-> In another terminal window, run `npm start` to launch the server.
+> In another terminal window, run `npm startdev` to launch the server with nodemon.

 > Navigate to `http://localhost:3001/restaurants/70/` to preview component.